 What makes a CV profile STAND OUT!

-The importance of a personal profile cannot be underestimated for numerous reasons.
-From the first moment a recruiter or employer picks up or opens your CV, they will immediately lay eyes on your profile which will sit at the top of the page just under your contact details, should they wish to get in touch with you at a later date.
-Not only does it serve to make a good first impression, but it is also crucial in making sure the recruiter wants to read the remainder of your CV.
+The importance of a CV personal profile cannot be underestimated for numerous reasons.
+From the first moment a recruiter or employer picks up your CV, they will immediately lay eyes on your CV profile.
+It will sit at the top of the page just under your contact details.
+Should they wish to get in touch, they will have all the necessary details.
+Not only does it make a good first impression, but it is also crucial in making sure the recruiter wants to read the remainder of your CV.

 If they don’t like your opening statement, why should they even bother going on to read the rest of your CV?
-This is why there are a few steps and key elements you need to keep in mind when thinking of ideas for your CV to make your own statement, make sure you get through the hurdles and give yourself as many chances to impress.
+This is why there are key elements you need to keep in mind when thinking of ideas for your CV .
+When making your own statement, make sure you get through the hurdles and give yourself as many chances to impress.

 What to write if you have finished SCHOOL

-You may be thinking how can I promote start building a CV when I have very little experience in the field I would like to work in and I have just finished my studies.
-This is not a problem as recruiters will be fully aware of the type of CV to expect from a graduate.
+You may be thinking how can I start a CV with profile when I have very little experience.
+Especially in the field I would like to work in and I have just finished my studies.
+This is not a problem as recruiters will be fully aware of the type of CV profile to expect from a graduate.
 They are not looking for students who have worked in a job alongside their studies to showcase experience.

-Make sure to simply state all the qualities and achievements you have had whilst in education, without using stereotype words such as hardworking, enthusiastic, motivated.
-Using these types of words, as much as they are well-meant, are quite vague and will be used by thousands of students.
+Simply state all the qualities and achievements you have had whilst in education.
+Do not make use of stereotype words such as hardworking, enthusiastic, motivated.
+Using these types of words are quite vague and will be written by thousands of students.
 The key is to demonstrate your skills and ambitions in a transferable manner.
 How can you take what you have learnt in the past and implement it in the job you are currently seeking?

 What to write if you are a GRADUATE

 In a similar style to a candidate having finished school, you do not have any real world experience just yet.
-However, you are able to leverage all the academic achievements and opportunities you have come across whilst in higher education and demonstrate how those have prepared you for your career ahead.
-If you have been lucky enough to have had an internship in the industry of your choice, this is the moment to utilise those credentials.
+However, you are able to leverage all the academic achievements and opportunities you have come across whilst in higher education.
+This gives you the opportunity to demonstrate how the achievements have prepared you for your career ahead.
+If you have been lucky enough to have had an internship, this is the moment to utilise those credentials.
 Recruiters and employers want to see how you have gone out of your way to get ahead.

-Additionally, if you have been working part time to fund your education, do not hesitate to make it very clear to the employer the level of dedication and effort you have taken on in order to achieve your goals.
+Additionally, if you have been working part time to fund your education, do not hesitate to make it very clear to the employer.
+The level of dedication and effort you have taken on in order to achieve your goals is a major positive on any CV profile.
 Even if it is a simple job in the retail industry, you will have learnt skills that can be used elsewhere.

 What to write if you are looking for a CAREER CHANGE

-By this we mean the candidate must show how previous positions and developed skills are transferable to the new industry you want to get into.
-As long as you can show you are willing to learn and have made all the necessary steps to get ahead and immerse yourself in the new field, you will have no issues finding work.
+By this we mean the candidate must show how previous positions and developed skills are transferable into the new profession of choice.
+To show willingness to learn and make all the necessary steps to get ahead is a major asset.
+To immerse yourself in a new field, from scratch, you will have no issues finding work with your CV profile.
 The only thing left to do is make sure your profile looks great and apply!